chints87/UIHP-Challenges-April23/README.md

 3. Let's add a click handler `'handleClick'` for the input box which sets the `value` inside the input box to an empty string when the user clicks in it to type.
 HINT: Make sure to add `handleClick` as a callback to the 'onclick' method of input element.

-Now we're changing our 'view' based on several different possible user interactions i.e 'onclick' and 'oninput.
+Now we're changing our 'view' based on several different possible user interactions i.e `onclick` and `oninput`.
 How can we make these changes more predictable?
 Let's restrict every change to view to be via:

-- an update of 'data'
+- an update of 'data' in the JS file
 - a run of a single `dataToView` convertor function.

 4. To do this, let's create a function `'dataToView'`.
 It should:

-   - Update the value in our input box on the DOM to be whatever `post` currently is.
-HINT: `post` should now start off as undefined, and if it is undefined when `dataToView` is invoked, we should populate the value in the input box to be the string containing 'What's on your mind?'.
-This also means `dataToView` needs to be invoked when the page is first loaded.
+   - Update the value in our input element on the DOM to be whatever `post` currently is.
+HINT: `post` should now start off as undefined, and if it is undefined when `dataToView` is invoked, we should populate the value in the input element to be the string containing 'What's on your mind?'.
+This also means `dataToView` needs to be invoked after updated to the input value i.e(What's in your mind) of the element.

    - Update the content of the div on the DOM to be our current data.